West Surrey Racing: BMW

 Andy Priaulx and Sam Tordoff joined WSR for the 2015 BTCC season.
 The team secured their first ever 1–2–3 finish at Croft Circuit in Round 13.

 Jack Goff joined WSR for the 2016 BTCC season, along with teammates Rob Collard and Sam Tordoff.
 Goff drove under the Team IHG Rewards Club banner while Collard and Tordoff raced as Team JCT600 with GardX.
 A successful season brought the Teams' Championship for Team JCT600 with GardX and the Manufacturers'/Constructors' title for WSR while Tordoff was second in the Drivers' points table.

 For 2017, WSR became the manufacturer entrant on behalf of BMW.
 Colin Turkington and Andrew Jordan joined the team to partner Rob Collard.
 Turkington and Collard combined to help BMW become Manufacturers' Champion and to make Team BMW the Teams' title winner.
 Turkington was second in the Drivers' Championship and Collard - who had to miss the final five races following a high-speed accident at Silverstone not of his own making - finished fifth.
 Three wins for Jordan brought him to eighth in the Drivers' table for BMW Pirtek Racing.

 For the 2018 Championship the team retained the trio of Turkington, Collard and Jordan for a second year.
 Turkington would go on to win round 11 at Oulton Park on the way to his third BTCC Drivers Championship win with Jordan and Collard also picking up a win each on their way to 5th and 19th in the championship respectively.
-Rob Collard was replace by his son, Ricky Collard, after round 18 at Snetterton Circuit.
+Rob Collard was replaced by his son, Ricky Collard, after round 18 at Snetterton Circuit.
 Ricky Collard would go on to finish in 25th place in the drivers standings and 13th in the Jack Sears trophy standings.
 The team would win both the constructors and the teams championships for the second season in a row.

-For 2019 the team switched to fielding 3 BMW 330i M sports while retaining Turkington and Jordan and adding Tom Oliphant to replace the Sterling Insurance with Power Maxed Racing bound Collard.
-Turkington would win 5 times on his way to his 2nd Drivers Championship in a row and 4th of his career, while Andrew Jordan would win 6 times on his way to 2nd in the drivers standings, 2 points of Turkingtons total of 320.
+For 2019 the team switched to fielding 3 BMW 330i M sports while retaining Turkington and Jordan and adding Tom Oliphant to replace Collard.
+Turkington would win 5 times on his way to his 2nd Drivers Championship in a row and 4th of his career, while Andrew Jordan would win 6 times on his way to 2nd in the drivers standings, 2 points of Turkington's total of 320.
 Oliphant would finish 11th in the standings at the end of the year achieving a career high of 3rd in race 1 at Donington Park.
 The Team finished 1st in the Constructors Championship and Team BMW finished 2nd in the teams championship with BMW Pirtek Racing finishing 6th.

+Another championship double followed in 2020 with Teams' and Manufacturers' titles claimed by Turkington and Oliphant in a COVID-affected season.
+Two more Manufacturers' titles arrived over the next two seasons - the 2022 crown a record-breaking eighth in a row for BMW.
+The BMW 330i M Sport also became the 330e M Sport during this phase as hybrid power units were adopted by the series.